KumariAnjali40/Linux_Command/README.md

  - mount /dev/sdba1 /utkarsh/ ==> mounting done .
  - now whatever we are storing inside the utkarsh folder that is going to save in the that volume.

+ # now if want to increase the size of volume then linux command for that is

+- step 1 = > we have to know the type of file system. for this we have to run ====> blkid .
+- step 2 => after knowing the file system we have to run the command for extending the size of volume . ==> resize2f /dev/xv

    ```